 Do you know that you can easily customize the Visual Studio 2010 start page?
-Yes, this is true.
-This uses an XAML page which you can modify easily if you have knowledge in XAML.
+Yes, that is true.
+This uses an XAML page which you can modify easily if you have knowledge about XAML.
 Redesign your page with your brand & look, impress your users (mainly your team) with the new look.

 Now before reading the steps, the question may arise in your mind “Why should I do this?
 I don’t care what the look is.”
-Yup, this is right but think in some point of view where you want to show some sort of information/news tracker on the best coding practises your team should follow or you may want to show the pending tasks of the team in the start-up page or you may want to redesign that page with custom templates to meet your company brand or something else.
+Yup, this is right but think from some point of view, where you want to show some sort of information/news tracker on the best coding practices your team should follow or you may want to show the pending tasks of the team in the start-up page or you may want to redesign that page with custom templates to meet your company brand or something else.

 Not only this.
 You can also choose different XAML files for your Startup XAML page.
 Create a separate XAML file with your design in the same directory as mentioned above.
 Open your Visual Studio 2010.
 Go to Tools –> Options –> Environment –> Startup.